 Who wants to become a millionaire?
-Many people would love to reach this seven-digit goal and know they can give themselves that title.
+Many people would love to reach this seven-figure goal and know they can give themselves that title.
 But is it possible?

 While a million dollars may seem out of reach, accumulating wealth is not as difficult as it seems.
 There are many ways to become a millionaire and build your net worth.
 Which one you choose depends on what works for your particular situation.

 Many people equate being a millionaire with being rich.
-They want the lifestyle of the top 1 percent of the population, including sports cars and fancy yachts.
+They want the lifestyle of the top one percent of the population, complete with sports cars and fancy yachts.
 While a million dollars is a lot of money, you’re going to need a lot more to live a life of luxury.